nlebedenco/clarinet/README.md

 The variable `BUILD_TESTING` is used to control whether tests are configured.
 Default value is ON.

-The variable `CLARINET_BUILD_TESTING` is used to confirm whether tests should be configured when `BUILD_TESTING` is ON.
+The variable `CL_BUILD_TESTING` is used to confirm whether tests should be configured when `BUILD_TESTING` is ON.
 It defaults to ON when this is the top project and OFF otherwise.
 An additional variable is required because top projects may configure their own unit tests using the variable `BUILD_TESTING` but usually they will not be interested in building unit tests of sub-projects (dependencies).
-If for any reason a top project do want to build and run our unit tests (e.g. top project is only an agregator) then it can force `CLARINET_BUILD_TESTING=ON`.
+If for any reason a top project do want to build and run our unit tests (e.g. top project is only an agregator) then it can force `CL_BUILD_TESTING=ON`.

-The auto generated Visual Studio project *RUN_TESTS* or the makefile target *test* will run all tests when built but they do not depend on the tests themselves therefore will not automatically rebuild out-of-date tests.
+The auto generated Visual Studio project *RUN_TESTS* or the makefile target *test* will run all tests when built, but they do not depend on the tests themselves therefore will not automatically rebuild out-of-date tests.
 Visual Studio 2015, 2017 and 2019 require the [Test Adapter Catch2](https://github.com/JohnnyHendriks/TestAdapter_Catch2) extension for tests to be discovered in the test explorer window.
 Running a test out of the test explorer windoe will